LucaVaccari/nl-chat/README.md

 A TCP application to chat with other people over the network.
 Developed by Luca Vaccari and Nicola Vivante.

 #### Todo
- - Handle client user messages
- - Ask for the IP at the first start up of the program
+ - Ask for the IP at the start up of the program
  - Try to implement a command interface on the server
  - Add tooltips to buttons
  - (User colors)